-Areas for future research
+Areas for future research The study has identified the following areas for further study in the

-The study has identified the following areas for further study in the Accra Metropolis:
+Accra Metropolis:

-- The research framework and hypothesis for this study could be expanded and modified to include the influence of environmental factors on business performance. - 2.
+- 1. The research framework and hypothesis for this study could be expanded and modified to include the influence of environmental factors on business performance. - 2.
 This study was restricted to only manufacturing and trading.
 Future research should also explore whether the investment readiness effect is applicable to other sectors such as primary stage of production in the country.
-This could provide further insight into the role of governments in enhancing SMEs' ability to access finance and hence their performance. - 3.
+This could provide further insight into the role of governments in enhancing SMEs' ability to access finance and hence - their performance.
 In addition, there is the need to duplicate the research in other parts of Ghana to confirm if the results of this research can be generalised across the whole country.
-This study can also be carried out in other parts of Africa for comparative purposes. - 4.
-Due to the cross sectional nature of the data collected, the possibility of time lapse between the factors that impact on firm performance was not taken into consideration.
+This study can also be carried out in other parts of Africa for comparative purposes.
+Due to the cross sectional nature of the data collected, the possibility - 4.
+Due to the cross sectional nature or use sectional into time lapse between the factors that impact on firm performance was not taken into consideration.
 It is therefore, suggested that future research use longitudinal data, as a long time lapse may provide greater insight into the effects of individual and organisational variables on firm performance.